makuke1234/atto/README.md

 # Changelog

+* 1.8
+	* Add extra documentation
+	* Add support for CR and CRLF line endings, LF is still supported
+	* Files are saved using CRLF by default
+	* Add support for changing EOL sequneces
 * 1.7
 	* Eliminate global variables
 	* Add new data-save check, only saves if any changes were made